Coordinator

 Transfer Credit and Placement Test

-Students may earn credits in German through a placement test or by transferring credits from another institution.
-For more details, please look for testing information under the Resources section of this website or call the department office.
+Students may earn credits in German 1010-2050 through a placement test or by transferring credits from another institution.
+For more details about the placement test, click here.

 Study Abroad